ParallelTask/dinoloop/README.md

 Dinoloop lets user to freely upgrade/downgrade expressjs. <span style="text-decoration:underline">Installing dinoloop won't install express</span>.
 You can install your own version of express.
 All you have to provide is express app, express router instance to dinoloop.

 ## Motivation
 Typescript (*Javascript now*) supports object oriented programming, these features are great with SOLID design principles.
-Dinoloop is a tool that helps node developers to write Restful APIs with SOLID principles similar to JAVA/C# coding skills.
+Dinoloop is a tool that helps node developers to write Restful APIs with SOLID principles similar to JAVA and C# coding skills.

+## Motto
+Dinoloop has simple motto, to apply SOLID principles and reuse similar coding skills of Java and C# in Node.js

 ## Contribute
 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our [CONTRIBUTING.md](https://github.com/ParallelTask/dinoloop/blob/master/CONTRIBUTING.md)